dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 Razor Pages benefits, in addition to the server rendering benefits:

 * Quickly build and update UI.
 Code for the page is kept with the page, while keeping UI and business logic concerns separate.
 * Testable and scales to large apps.
-* Keep your ASP.NET Core pages organized in a simpler way:
+* Keep your ASP.NET Core pages organized in a simpler way than ASP.NET MVC:
   * View specific logic and view models can be kept together in their own namespace and directory.
   * Groups of related pages can be kept in their own namespace and directory.